Al-Shuhada Street: Name

 While there are no official signs, al-Shuhada Street is the official name of the street, meaning Martyrs Street.
 Israelis call it "King David Street".
 In 2011, Palestinians temporarily renamed the street to "Apartheid Street".
 Explaining the change, Rafiq al-Jabari, aide to Hebron's Governor, said that the change would remain in place "until the end of the Apartheid segregation that is enforced by the settlers under the protection of occupation soldiers".

 History

 Following the Israeli occupation of Hebron in 1967, a number of settlements were established in and around the city.
-The first settlement, being Kiryat Arba, was started in 1968 near the Cave of the Patriarchs, which is located a few hundred meters north of the Shuhada Street.
+The first settlement, being Kiryat Arba, was started in 1968 near the Cave of the Patriarchs, which is located a few hundred meters (yards) north of the Shuhada Street.
 Sarah Nachshon, the wife of its founder, started another settlement in a police station in the Shuhada Street in 1979.